 | Common Pet Egg | Unreleased | Future event only | Unknown | UNRELEASED |

 The Common Egg is the entry-level Guild Reward and the most widely held egg in the game.
-It has a 12-pet pool ranging from Common rarity (Frog, Bunny) all the way up to Super rarity (Raccoon).
-Despite being labeled Common, it is the only current source for Raccoon, Golden Dragonfly, Unicorn, Monkey, and Bear.
-It is also the only egg where Big and Huge variant rolls can happen on the same hatch as a bonus on top of the base pet roll.
+It has a 15-pet pool ranging from Common rarity (Frog, Bunny) all the way up to Super rarity (Raccoon).
+Despite being labeled Common, it is the only current source for Raccoon, Golden Dragonfly, Unicorn, Monkey, Jandel Monkey (which summons random weather events), Bear, Dog, and Firefly.
+It is also the only egg where Big and Mega variant rolls can happen on the same hatch as a bonus on top of the base pet roll.

 |---|---|---|---|---|